 Louisiana Hospital Association: https://www.lhaonline.org/page/COVID-19

 - Restricted Entrances: We will be restricting access to the main entrance of the hospital and our Emergency Department entrance.
-These entrances will be monitored with a staff member who will screen visitors for travel, contact with someone exposed to COVID-19, signs of fever and respiratory symptoms (cough or shortness of breath).
+These entrances will be monitored with a staff member who will screen patients and visitors prior to entry.
 EVERYONE entering the Hospital will be screened.

-- Our main hospital entrance will be open Monday through Friday from 6:00 am to 4:00 pm staffed with clinical screening.
+- Our main hospital entrance will be open Monday through Friday from 7:00 am to 5:00 pm.

-- Our ED entrance will remain open 24 hours and will be staffed with clinical screening.
+- Our ED entrance will remain open 24 hours.

-- ZERO Visitors Per Patient (with exception, below): We understand wanting to be close to family and friends while they are recovering from an illness or surgery.
-To best protect the potential community spread of COVID-19 and to protect those with already compromised immune systems, we are limiting visitors to ZERO per patient (exception below).
-Visitors that are identified as high risk per the criteria listed above will be asked to go home and will not be able to enter the facility to visit the patient.
-We WILL NOT allow visitors under the age of 16.
+- 1 Adult Support Person/Visitor Per Patient (with exception, below): We understand wanting to be close to family and friends while they are recovering from an illness or surgery.
+To best protect the potential community spread of COVID-19 and to protect those with already compromised immune systems, we are limiting visitors to 1 (one) Adult Support person/visitor* per patient (exception below).
+Visitors that are identified as high risk per the criteria will be asked to go home and will not be able to enter the facility to visit the patient.

 - Boulevard Bistro: Our Boulevard Bistro (cafeteria) is closed to the general public, food and nutritional services will be limited to employees and patients ONLY.